 available according to your payout schedule.
 The status attribute on balance transactions indicates the type of the balance.

-source_id field which contains the ID of the related Tilled object.
-The API can be used to retrieve additional information about the payment activity that caused the Balance transaction to be created.
-For example, if a given Balance transaction’s
+source_id field in balance transactions contains the ID of the related Tilled object.
+The API can be used to obtain more information about the payment activity that resulted in the creation of the Balance transaction.
+For example, if the type of a given Balance transaction is

-source_id=ch_123... then you could retrieve the charge details from this request by passing in the charge ID (
+source_id=ch_123..., you could get the charge details from this request by passing in the charge ID (

 Partial charge with manual capture ($100 authorized, $80 captured, $20 refunded)